The original version of this website

 Fuel Cell Project:

-- Original Principal Investigator: Bernard S. Finn, Curator (Retired)
+- Original Principal Investigator: Dr. Bernard S. Finn, Curator Emeritus

-- Current Principal Investigator & Site Producer: Harold D. Wallace, Jr., Associate Curator
+- Current Principal Investigator & Site Producer: Dr. Harold D. Wallace, Jr., Curator

 - Site Editing: Robert D. Selim